 In India the people of the northern states have been going to the polls over the past few days to elect representatives to their State Assemblies.

-In India the people of the northern states have been going to the polls over the past few days to elect representatives to their State Assemblies.
+Background: In India the people of the northern states have been going to the polls over the past few days to elect representatives to their State Assemblies.
 On the whole polling has been uneventful and the turn-out low -- reflecting general apathy towards the elections, which are taking place during a period of intense summer heat.

 Rising prices, electricity shortages and general dismay that nothing much has changed may influence large numbers of people to vote against the Janata Party or stay at home -- though many ordinary people are believed to feel that any judgement on the government's performance is still premature.
 The Congress Party is still unpopular and is fighting the elections without the advantage of a ruling power structure and organisation.
 The main challenges to the Janata are expected to come from rebels from both parties and in West Bengal from Marxist Communists.